fscek/moj-zet-app-guide/docs/index.md

    - For instance, use [Project Nayuki's QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library){:target="_blank" rel="noopener"} or another online generator to generate the QR code and save it.
 2. **Enter the Text**
    - For example, `T22130` (tram #22130) or `B375` (bus #375).
-     - Adjust for your preferred or most-frequent vehicle.
-It doesn't really matter, as long as the vehicle exists.
+   - **📝 Note:**
-   - **Note:** I have yet to confirm whether *any* number works or if it must exist in the app's vehicle database.
+     It seems that the app does not validate if the vehicle number actually exists.
 3. **Print**
    - Print the saved QR code image on a small sticker or label (on sticker paper, or as a small laminated card) containing the QR code and attach it to a commonly used personal item.
    - You **cannot** import a locally saved QR code *directly* into the **Moj ZET** app, so having a physical code on a wallet/keychain is most convenient.